Background

 Systems

 Systems are modeled as collections of interconnected components, i.e., a system model consists of a set of components and the specification of how their connectors are connected.
 For this purpose COMANDO provides the comando.System class.
 As the System class inherits from the Component class, systems can define additional expressions, constraints and connectors and be incorporated as subsystems within other systems.
+As with the Component class, the System class may also be specialized via inheritance.
+For simple cases, however, we may also use it directly as in the example below:

 Problem formulation phase